-I've written for the New York Times Opinionator blogs, Spiegel Online, the Guardian, Times, Telegraph, Eve, New Woman and the New Statesman among others.
+I've written for the New York Times Opinionator blogs, Spiegel Online, the Guardian, The Atlantic, Times, Telegraph, Literary Review, Freitag, Eve, New Woman and the New Statesman among others.
 I'm a member of the Equine Research Network.

 In 2016 I won the Sophie Coe Prize for an essay on food history called “'Horsemeat is Certainly Delicious': Anxiety, Xenophobia and Rationalism at a Nineteenth-Century American Hippophagic Banquet."
 This essay is a chapter in the collection Equine Cultures: Horses, Human Society, and the Discourse of Modernity, 1700–Present, edited by Kristen Guest and Monica Mattfeld.
 It will be published by the University of Chicago Press.

-I'm also contributing a chapter on the new equestrian scene in China to Equestrian Cultures in Global and Local Arenas, edited by Miriam Adelman and Kirrilly Thompson (Spring Press).
-It's called "'Twenty-five matching warmbloods and a Gucci saddle': the importation and disruption of the new Chinese equestrian landscape" because why the hell not, eh?
+I'm also contributing a chapter on the new equestrian scene in China to Equestrian Cultures in Global and Local Arenas, edited by Miriam Adelman and Kirrilly Thompson (Springer).
+It's called "The importation and disruption of the new Chinese equestrian landscape".

 Here are links to some of the work I've done that's available online: